ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_style_guide.md

     for i = 1, 30 do
         local furColors = cat:GetColors()
-        -- Note: table.contains is native Lua so it doesn't follow CORE's conventions if table.contains(furColors, "grey") then
+        -- Note: table.contains is native Lua so it doesn't follow Core's conventions if table.contains(furColors, "grey") then
             currentAge = IncreaseAge(cat.age)
         end